 We contract with third party service providers, agents and subcontractors (Suppliers) to supply products and services on our behalf, including the operation and maintenance of our websites.
 When we use suppliers, we ensure we only disclose to them personal information that is necessary for them to provide their services and only where we have a contract in place that requires them to keep your information safe and secure.

 Our Suppliers can be categorised as follows:

-Recipient/ relationship to us Industry sector (& sub-sector) Location Banks, payment processors and financial services providers Finance (banking & payment processing) EEA Delivery and mailing services providers Logistics (delivery service) EEA Facilities and technology service providers including scanning and data destruction providers IT (data management) EEA Social media platforms Media (social media) EEA & USA Legal, security, tax, accountancy and other professional advisers and consultants Professional services (legal & accounting) EEA Advertising and agencies Media (advertising & PR) EEA Market and customer research providers Media (market research) EEA Website and data analytics platform providers IT (data analytics) EEA Website and app developers IT (software development) EEA Fulfilment and distribution Logistics (delivery service) EEA & India Ecommerce website provider IT (ecommerce services) EEA & USA Payment processing providers IT (payment processing) EEA & USA Research partners CROs, investigators, statisticians, universities EEA Sales and marketing partners Sales and marketing EEA
+Recipient/ relationship to us Industry sector (& sub-sector) Location Banks, payment processors and financial services providers Finance (banking & payment processing) UK & EEA Delivery and mailing services providers Logistics (delivery service) UK & EEA Facilities and technology service providers including scanning and data destruction providers IT (data management) UK & EEA Social media platforms Media (social media) UK, EEA & USA Legal, security, tax, accountancy and other professional advisers and consultants Professional services (legal & accounting) UK & EEA Advertising and agencies Media (advertising & PR) UK & EEA Market and customer research providers Media (market research) UK & EEA Website and data analytics platform providers IT (data analytics) UK & EEA Website and app developers IT (software development) UK & EEA Fulfilment and distribution Logistics (delivery service) UK, EEA & India Research partners CROs, investigators, statisticians, universities UK & EEA Sales and marketing partners Sales and marketing UK & EEA

 5.3 Other third parties

 We may disclose your personal information to other third parties as follows:

 - any third party who is restructuring, selling or acquiring some or all of our business or assets or otherwise in the event of a merger, re-organisation or similar event; and